Rushi83081/Rushi-b60/DevOps/Docker/readme.md

-🧩 Overview
+# 🧩 Overview

-Docker is a platform that enables developers to build, package, and run applications in containers — lightweight, portable environments that include everything needed for an app to run.
+**Docker** is a platform that enables developers to build, package, and run applications in containers — lightweight, portable environments that include everything needed for an app to run.

-⚙️ Why Docker?
+# ⚙️ Why Docker?

-🚀 Lightweight: Uses fewer resources than VMs.
+**🚀 Lightweight**: Uses fewer resources than VMs.
-🔁 Consistency: Works across any environment — “It works on my machine” problem solved.
+**🔁 Consistency**: Works across any environment — “It works on my machine” problem solved.
-🧱 Isolation: Each container runs in its own environment.
+**🧱 Isolation**: Each container runs in its own environment.
-🔧 Speed: Faster deployments and rollbacks.
+**🔧 Speed**: Faster deployments and rollbacks.
-🌍 Portability: Run anywhere — cloud, on-prem, or local machine.
+**🌍 Portability**: Run anywhere — cloud, on-prem, or local machine.

-🛠️ Core Concepts
+# 🛠️ Core Concepts

 | Concept        | Description                                         |
 | -------------- | --------------------------------------------------- |